Kieran-who/sassy_flashcards/README.md

 1. Clone the repository
 2. Open the terminal and navigate to the directory
-3. Run `python3 main.py` to start the program
+3. Run `python3 main.py` to start the program (you must have a recent version of Python installed)
 4. Follow the prompts to load a deck of flashcards
    - Flashcards should be a JSON file with the following format:
    ```json